5 Questions Ahead Of The Republican National Convention

 For as much as Trump is running on a version of Make America Great Again, Again, Trump is president, and the crises in the country are happening on his watch.

-More than 5 million Americans have come down with COVID-19.
+More than 5 million Americans have come down with the coronavirus.
 More than 175,000 Americans are dead because of the virus.
 On many counts, the U.S. is not measuring up well against other developed nations in dealing with the pandemic.
 A majority disapprove of how Trump has handled it, and two-thirds say they don't believe what he has to say about the pandemic, according to the NPR/PBS NewsHour/Marist poll.

-Tens of thousands of Americans of different races have also taken to the streets over the last several months to protest racism.
-And, again, a majority disapprove of the job the president has done on race relations and believe he's made tensions worse.
+Tens of thousands of Americans of different races have also taken to the streets over the past several months to protest racism.
+And, again, a majority disapprove of the job the president has done on race relations and believe he has made tensions worse.

 Expect Trump to tout progress on coronavirus treatments and vaccines, because he needs to show that things are getting better to win reelection.
 On race, expect there to at least be some talk of criminal justice reform and Opportunity Zones.
 But how much will those crises be emphasized?